-Currently, the \$LFS/tools directory is owned by the user lfs, a user that exists only on the host system.
-If the \$LFS/tools directory is kept as is, the files are owned by a user ID without a corresponding account.
-This is dangerous because a user account created later could get this same user ID and would own the \$LFS/tools directory and all the files therein, thus exposing these files to possible malicious manipulation.
+Currently, the whole directory hierarchy in \$LFS is owned by the user lfs, a user that exists only on the host system.
+If the directories and files under \$LFS are kept as they are, they will be owned by a user ID without a corresponding account.
+This is dangerous because a user account created later could get this same user ID and would own all the files under \$LFS, thus exposing these files to possible malicious manipulation.